Find Your Perfect

 Birmingham

 Once the leader of the industrial revolution, Birmingham is now one of the UK's biggest cities.
 Recently a host to the Commonwealth Games, the city is a centre for sport, art and media.
+Birmingham is also close to quieter countryside living and has excellent transport links.
+From Birmingham's New Street station, you can access trains to anywhere in the UK.
+Including the capital, London.

 Nottingham

 Situated in England's East Midlands, Nottingham has long been a popular student location.
 Now it's also proving popular with young professionals.
-Offering a mix of classic and contemporary and easy access to stunning countryside.
+Offering a mix of classic and contemporary, and easy access to stunning countryside.

 Belfast